Ken Domon: Early career, 1933-1939

 From the outset of his career, Domon expressed an interest in photography with social and cultural themes.
 After publishing his first photo in the magazine Asahi Camera in 1935, he left his apprenticeship at Kōtarō's photo studio prematurely to work for Nippon Kōbō, an agency founded by photographer Yōnosuke Natori.
 From 1934 until the end of the Asia Pacific War, the agency published NIPPON, a photo magazine targeted at foreigners to promote Japanese culture abroad.
 Art historian Gennifer Weisenfeld notes that as such "it served as a quasi-governmental organ of national propaganda", receiving support from several state agencies.

 Domon has stated that he lacked confidence and technical skill working on his first assignments, but he soon developed his craft and with it his self-assurance.
 Tension between the young photographer and his superior Natori soon set in.
 The work of the Nippon Kōbō photographers was considered a "company product" and thus was credited only to Natori, to Domon's chagrin.

 His first reportage for NIPPON, published in 1936 and taken with his Leica, covered the Shichi-go-san festival at the Meiji Jingu shrine in Tokyo.
 He then completed several shoots highlighting Japanese artisans and traditions.
 These early black and white photographs are often artfully composed, with dynamic lines and forms.

+In 1938, with the support of Photo Times, he helped found the Youth Reportage Photography Research Association (Seinen Hōdō Shashin Kenkyūkai), in which Hiroshi Hamaya also participated.

 Photojournalism began to transform in the mid-1930s as Japan became increasingly nationalistic in the wake of the imperial expansion, eventually leading to the second Sino-Japanese war and the country's participation in World War II.
 Domon's pictures consequently became military-focused, depicting subjects such as Red Cross nurses and soldiers in training.
 His compositions rely on tightly organized groupings that convey collective order and strict discipline.

 The tension between Natori and Domon continued to grow as Domon developed his ideas on photography and began publishing his photos in other magazines.
 Natori believed photography to be at the service of mass media, whereas Domon believed that the medium was a form of artistic expression.
 In 1939, Domon left Nippon Kōbō after being recruited to work for the Agency for International Cultural Relations (Kokusai Bunka Shinkōkai, "KBS"), a national propaganda organization.
 Curator Mari Shirayama posits that Natori played a role in instigating his recruitment, understanding that he could no longer collaborate professionally with Domon.
 At the KBS, Domon notably contributed to a series of large photography panels that promoted Japan at the International Exhibition at the World's Fair in San Francisco.
 During this time, Domon also played a central role in the Japanese Society of Reportage Photographers (Nippon Hōdō Shashin-ka Kyōkai).